Florida’s Second DCA Limits Plain Smell Cannabis Search Doctrine

 Williams moved to suppress the evidence, arguing that the plain smell doctrine should no longer apply given Florida’s medical marijuana laws and hemp legalization.
 The trial court denied his motion, citing older precedent that allowed searches based on marijuana odor alone.

-On appeal, however, the Second DCA took the opportunity to revisit the doctrine—sitting en banc to reconsider its own prior ruling in Owens v.
+On appeal, the Second DCA took the opportunity to revisit the doctrine—sitting en banc to reconsider its own prior ruling in Owens v.
 State (2021).
+Importantly, in Williams there were no additional facts suggesting criminal activity: no admission of use, no indication the cannabis was medical marijuana versus hemp, no evidence of recent smoking in the vehicle, and conflicting officer testimony about whether the cannabis was fresh or burnt.

-Why the Evidence Was Still Admitted in This Case
+Why the Evidence Was Still Admitted in Williams

 Although the Second DCA receded from its earlier ruling in Owens v.
 State (2021), it ultimately affirmed Williams’ probation revocation.
 The reason: at the time of the search, Owens was binding precedent.